 Nowhere is this more true than with gay-themed entertainment.
-The hostility shown toward all things Catholic made us wary when we heard about ABC's February miniseries on the history of the gay rights movement, "When We Rise."
-As the opening episode confirmed, we were right to be on guard.
+The hostility shown toward all things Catholic made us wary when we heard about ABC's miniseries on the history of the gay rights movement, "When We Rise."
+As last night's opening episode confirmed, we were right to be on guard.